ytthuan/LeoSQLServerRServices/SQLOptimizationTips/README.md

 ## Get Results

 After running the PowerShell script to find best matches for an open job, all results will be write back to the database.
 In addition, we also write back the statistics of the prediction into table "***dbo.scoring_stats***".
-We also created a SQL script ***step6_scoring_stats.sql*** to query the running statistic result.
+A SQL script ***step6_scoring_stats.sql*** is created to query the running statistic result.

 ```sql
 declare @pid bigint = 1000001